How can I identify an AD as being a State of Design AD?

-When operating a product for which France is the State of Design, e.g. an Airbus aeroplane, or a CFM56 engine, the applicable ADs are those issued (or approved) by EASA and, previously, ADs issued by DGAC France.
+When operating a product for which France is the State of Design, e.g. an Airbus aeroplane, or a SAFRAN helicopter engine (formerly known as Turboméca), the applicable ADs are those issued (or approved) by EASA and, previously, ADs issued by DGAC France.

 When operating a product for which the USA is the State of Design, e.g. a Boeing aeroplane, or a General Electric engine, the applicable ADs are those issued by the Federal Aviation Administration (FAA).

 When operating a Bell 206 helicopter, the applicable ADs are those issued by the FAA before 14 September 1995, and those issued by Transport Canada Civil Aviation (TCCA) after that Type Certificate transfer date.
 The TCDS EASA.IM.R.512 contains lists (for each Model) of valid pre-transfer FAA ADs.